 As a leader, my role is to facilitate a smooth design process.
 I don’t ideate from an ivory tower.
 Instead, I eagerly join my teams in the trenches to foster collaboration and motivate people to produce their best work.

 Why open an agency for creative direction?

-Before embarking on this adventure, I filled different positions, from functional analyst to web project coordinator.
-One thing that struck me in most companies was the complexity of seemingly simple projects.
-Being a fan of all things Agile, I believed there was room for improving communication channels and productivity.
-And being an individualist at heart, I had to do it my way! [laughs] I decided to focus on brand identity and design, my preferred fields.
+Before embarking on this adventure, I worked as employee for a few companies.
+One thing that struck me was the overarching complexity of any project.
+Somehow, the problem to solve was never as complex as its management or some bureaucratic limitation.
+Being a fan of all things Agile, I believed there was room for improvement.
+And being an individualist at heart, I had to do it my way! [laughs]

 Individualism, that’s a bold statement!

 People confuse individualism with egoism!
 The contrary of egoism is altruism, the contrary of individualism is collectivism.
 There is little point in restraining the individual, I believe instead in nurturing what makes each of us unique, and to perform that ability as best we can.
 This notion relates so much to branding, I want it to permeate with our clients.
 We live in a global age, be competitive by defining your difference!

 What is your favorite part of the creative process?

 A couple of years ago, I said that it was the conceptual phase.
 While that’s still true, I’d like to clarify.
 It’s the famous Eureka! moment that thrills me.
 After the foundation of research has been laid, after user testing brought its insights, there’s this moment beyond the basic prototype where all the pieces of the puzzle come together to innovate.
 At this moment, you know you have something really good… And a couple of months later, analytics prove you right.